-Interest Rate in Indonesia averaged 6.70 percent from 2005 until 2021, reaching an all time high of 12.75 percent in December of 2005 and a record low of 3.50 percent in February of 2021.
+Interest Rate in Indonesia averaged 6.46 percent from 2005 until 2022, reaching an all time high of 12.75 percent in December of 2005 and a record low of 3.50 percent in February of 2021.
 This page provides - Indonesia Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Indonesia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+Indonesia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

 Interest Rate in Indonesia is expected to be 5.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Indonesia Interest Rate is projected to trend around 5.00 percent in 2023 and 4.75 percent in 2024, according to our econometric models.